Dangere/syncora-frontend/README.md

 flutter run --release
 ```

-The flag `--source-maps` is needed for web release builds for converting stack traces to dart code when error reporting, excluding it will simply show dart2js-compiled JavaScript instead.
+> The flag `--source-maps` is needed for web release builds for converting stack traces to dart code when error reporting, excluding it will simply show dart2js-compiled JavaScript instead.

+## Deployment

+### CI/CD GitHub Actions

+The frontend has two automated workflows available in `.github/workflows`.

+ 1. Web: Deploy to GitHub Pages<br/>
+    Triggers on every push to `main`.
+Builds the Flutter web app and publishes it to the `gh-pages` branch.
+> `--source-maps` is included so built in reporters can map stack traces back to Dart source instead of compiled JavaScript.

+ 2. Android: Build APK and Draft Release<br/>
+    Triggered manually via `workflow_dispatch`.
+Builds a release APK and creates a **draft** GitHub Release pre-attached with the APK.
+Open the draft on GitHub, fill in the version and release notes, then publish.

+No secrets are required beyond the default `GITHUB_TOKEN` for both workflows.

 ## Built With